 Without child care, San Francisco doesn’t work

 Child care providers are essential.
-They risk everything to care for our children so that frontline workers can tend to the sick, stock our grocery shelves and keep the internet humming.
-Now, as San Francisco gets back to work, businesses and their workers need child care.
-We urge everyone to support our child care workers.
-Click below to learn about how you and your colleagues can join us in the fight for our city’s recovery.
+They risk everything to care for our children so that San Francisco can get back to work.
+Please click a header below to learn about how you and your colleagues can join us in the fight for our city’s recovery.
+Let’s do this!

 What can business leaders do to support child care?

-Contact our partnerships team to learn how Children’s Council can help you develop child care solutions for your employees.
+- Partner with Children’s Council to help create worker-friendly child care practices and policies for your company.
+Contact our partnerships team to learn how Children’s Council can help you develop child care solutions for your employees, or visit our For Employers page for resources.

 Why does child care matter to business?

 San Francisco is an economic and technological powerhouse.
-Without proper child care, our city will stumble and fall.
+Without proper child care, our city will suffer.
 Employers need workers and workers need child care.
-Without it, workers can’t be productive—costing business billions of dollars.
+Without it, workers can’t be productive—costing businesses billions of dollars.

-Contact our Chief Advancement Officer to learn how you can be a child care champion in the business field!
+Please contact our Chief Advancement Officer to connect and learn more about how you can help us reach more business leaders.

 What kinds of policies should businesses support?

-San Francisco already had a child care shortage.
-We need businesses to support public investment in our child care infrastructure while also advocating for universal public child care.
+We need big and small businesses alike to support public investment in our child care infrastructure while also advocating for universal public child care.

 Join in the fight for child care!
 Our advocacy coalition, including our Women’s Leadership Business Council, works with civic leaders to ensure that early education is a priority at the local, state and national level.